thefrontside/microstates/README.md

 // }}
 ```

-In the above example, I invoked the boolean transition on `app.notification.isOpen` but we still got a new App microstate.
-The value was changed immutably without modifying the original object and the transition returned App microstate.
+In the above example, I invoked the boolean transition on `app.notification.isOpen` but we still got a new App Microstate.
+The value was changed immutably without modifying the original object and the transition returned a new App Microstate.

 ## Primitive type transitions

 The primitive types have predefined transitions,

 * `Boolean`
-  * `toggle(): microstate` - return a microstate with opposite boolean value
+  * `toggle(): Microstate` - return a Microstate with opposite boolean value
 * `String`
-  * `concat(str: String): microstate` - return a microstate with `str` added to the end of the current value
+  * `concat(str: String): Microstate` - return a Microstate with `str` added to the end of the current value
 * `Number`
-  * `increment(step = 1: Number): microstate` - return a microstate with number decreased by `step`, default is 1.
+  * `increment(step = 1: Number): Microstate` - return a Microstate with number decreased by `step`, default is 1.
-  * `decrement(step = 1: Number): microstate` - return a microstate with number decreased by `step`, default is 1.
+  * `decrement(step = 1: Number): Microstate` - return a Microstate with number decreased by `step`, default is 1.
 * `Object`
-  * `assign(object): microstate` - return a microstate after merging object into current object.
+  * `assign(object): Microstate` - return a Microstate after merging object into current object.
-  * `put(key: String, value: Any): microstate` - return a microstate after adding value at given key.
+  * `put(key: String, value: Any): Microstate` - return a Microstate after adding value at given key.
-  * `delete(key: String): microstate` - return a microstate after removing property at given key.
+  * `delete(key: String): Microstate` - return a Microstate after removing property at given key.
 * `Array`
-  * `map(fn: (microstate) => microstate): microstate` - return a microstate with mapping function applied to each element in the array.
+  * `map(fn: (Microstate) => Microstate): Microstate` - return a Microstate with mapping function applied to each element in the array.
 For each element, the mapping function will receive the microstate for that element.
 Any transitions performed in the mapping function will be included in the final result.
-  * `push(value: any): microstate` - return a microstate with value added to the end of the array.
+  * `push(value: any): Microstate` - return a Microstate with value added to the end of the array.
-  * `pop(): microstate` - return a microstate with last element removed from the array.
+  * `pop(): Microstate` - return a Microstate with last element removed from the array.
-  * `shift(): microstate` - return a microstate with element removed from the array.
+  * `shift(): Microstate` - return a Microstate with element removed from the array.
-  * `unshift(value: any): microstate` - return a microstate with value added to the beginning of the array.
+  * `unshift(value: any): Microstate` - return a Microstate with value added to the beginning of the array.
-  * `filter(fn: state => boolean): microstate` - return a microstate with filtered array.
+  * `filter(fn: state => boolean): Microstate` - return a Microstate with filtered array.
 The predicate function will receive state of each element in the array.
 If you return a falsy value from the predicate, the item will be excluded from the returned microstate.
   * `clear(): microstate` - return a microstate with an empty array.

 Many transitions on primitive type are similar to methods on original classes.
-The biggest difference is that transitions return microstates.
+The biggest difference is that transitions always return Microstates.

 ## class type transitions